Can you afford to risk a chemical spill?

-Asking how much a chemical spill could cost your business is somewhat like asking how long is a piece of string, but a quick answer is that it’s probably a lot more than you would think and isn't just a monetary cost.
+Asking how much a chemical spill could cost your business is somewhat like asking how long is a piece of string.
+The quick answer is that it’s probably a lot more than you would think and isn't just a monetary cost.
 So can you afford to risk a chemical spill?
 No-one can.

 Sometimes we talk to organisations which are trying to control their costs and wondering whether spill prevention and control solutions are something they need to be budgeting for.
-They’ll argue that the risk of a spill is minimal or that they’ll deal with it if it happens, expecting the costs to be a manageable one-off hit on their bottom line.
+They will argue that the risk of a spill is minimal or that they will act if it happens, expecting the costs to be a manageable one-off hit on their bottom line.
 They don’t realise that the costs of a spill can very quickly escalate and that fines can run into millions.

 Firstly, there’s the direct cost of the clean-up, including all the consumables and repairing the damage.
 Depending on the scale, or the materials involved, you may need specialist help.
 You could end up facing bills from contractors, the Environment Agency, the Fire Service or the Health and Safety Executive.

 Despite the fines - and there is a possibility of jail terms - bodies such as the Environment Agency aren’t the enemy.
 They’re a great resource when there’s an issue that needs resolving and their expertise can help minimise any damage.
-But the thing to remember is that attitude is critical.
+Remember is that attitude is critical.
 A business that has failed to take its responsibilities seriously will face the most serious and damaging consequences.

 So how long is that piece of string?
 Well, a small incident could cost a few thousand pounds to deal with.
 A large one or a repeated one could cost millions and cripple a business.
 So can you afford to risk a chemical spill?
 It’s vital to understand the risks, to minimise them and have plans and resources in place to deal with any spillage.